Gabapentin is a drug that can be used as a treatment for seizures or chronic pain in dogs. Some know this medication by

 For chronic pain, the typical dosage is 1.4 to 5 mg of medication per pound of weight.
-Your veterinarian may adjust the dosage based on its effectiveness in your dog, as well as your dog’s reaction to the medication.
+Your vet may adjust the dosage based on its effectiveness in your dog, as well as your dog’s reaction to the medication.

 As a treatment for seizures in dogs, the dosage of gabapentin is typically higher.
-This usually ranges from 4.5 to 13.6 mg per pound of weight, and vets recommend administering it every 8 to 12 hours.
+This usually ranges from 4.5 to 13.6 mg per pound of weight, and vets recommend administering it every eight to twelve hours.

 Side Effects And Risks Of Gabapentin In Dogs

 Gabapentin can also cause deficiencies in calcium, vitamin D, vitamin B1, and folate, some of which are integral in nerve repair.
 This can slow down recovery time, and your vet may recommend supplements to make up for these deficiencies.

 Gabapentin is generally safe for dogs as long as dog owners follow guidelines and veterinary instructions.

 - Lethargy or sedation